Comparative evaluation of point process forecasts: Introduction

-The manuscript is structured as follows.
-Section~\ref{sec:scoring} recalls results on scoring functions, explains how they can be used in forecast evaluation or model selection, and sketches how to extend this to point processes.
-Section~\ref{sec:scoring4PP} rigorously introduces scoring functions for point patterns and considers consistency for various popular point process characteristics.
-Section~\ref{sec:reviewMethods} explains how some of the introduced scoring functions relate to existing methods of model assessment and Section~\ref{sec:simulations} reports simulation results that illustrate the performance of the corresponding forecast evaluation methods.
-Section~\ref{sec:discussion} concludes with an outlook towards further refinements and a discussion.
+The remainder of the paper is structured as follows.
+Section~\ref{sec:scoring} recalls fundamentals on scoring functions and their role in forecast evaluation and model selection.
+Section~\ref{sec:scoring4PP} rigorously introduces scoring functions for point patterns and compares to the approach of \citet{Heinetal2019}.
+The use of consistent scoring functions for the intensity is illustrated in finite sample simulation experiments in Section~\ref{sec:simulations}.
+In Section~\ref{sec:case} we evaluate operational earthquake forecasts for Italy and discuss how scoring functions relate to extant methods in seismology.
+The paper closes with a discussion in Section~\ref{sec:discussion}.

+The main article concentrates on scoring functions for the intensity -- the most fundamental first order property of a point process.
+Scoring functions and simulation experiments for further standard properties such as moment measures are addressed in the Supplementary Material.